phamav/Weather-Application/README.md

-# Web Programming Project
+# The Weather Website
-<h2>My final project for web programming</h2>
+<h2>Final project for CSE383: Web Application Programming</h2>
 <p>This is a multi-page web client that features numerous aspects of web programming from front-end to back-end.
 It uses HTML/CSS, JavaScript, jQuery, and AJAX, and PHP for functionalities.
 The website uses external CSS and Bootstrap 5 components for the good-looking and responsive purposes.
 Currently, for the history requests on PHP, it only works on Miami University's CEC OpenStack instances.
-Feel free to check out the repository, but please don't share it to anyone as it is my personal property</p>
+Feel free to check out the repository!</p>

 <p>Here are some screenshots of the website:</p>
 <p>1.
 Main page</p>